SPECIAL EDUCATIONAL NEEDS, DISABILITIES AND YOUR CHILD

 Training is given to staff for medical needs when they arise, for example the use of epi pens.
 All staff have basic first aid training.
 Foundation staff and many other staff across school are also paediatric first aid trained.

 Administration of medicines must be co-ordinated by school staff.
 The medicines are kept in the medical room or fridge in the staffroom.

 Behaviour in school is carefully monitored, many strategies are used which are outlined in our behaviour policy.
 Where there are additional needs, more individualised strategies and behaviour tracking systems are used.

 What specialist services and expertise are available at or accessed by the school?

 As a school we may need specialist support for your child.
 If we feel that the involvement of another agency would be beneficial to help with your child’s needs you will be informed and asked to give your consent.
-Within school we can make referrals to the Enhanced Mainstream schools (EMS) which provide outreach support for behaviour, emotional and social difficulties, specific learning difficulties and communication and interaction.
+Within school we can make referrals to the Inclusive education service hub which provide outreach support for behaviour, emotional and social difficulties, specific learning difficulties and communication and interaction.
 We can also make referrals to speech and language therapy, Early Help Team (social care), Compass Reach, Child and Adolescent Mental Health Services (CAMHS) and educational psychologists.

-We are also able to work in close partnership with physiotherapy, occupational therapy, school nurse, hearing and vision teams.
+We are also able to work in close partnership with physiotherapy, occupational therapy, school nurse, hearing and vision teams if required.